 Long Lake Management Report

-In 2010 as Minnesota was working on establishing Watershed District to help coordinate efforts to protect Minnesota lakes, The Long Lake Area Association gathered a committee that compiled a detailed report focused on Long Lake.
-This plan was revised in 2014.
-In 2025 LLAA again brought together a task force to update this report.
+In 2010, as Minnesota worked to strengthen watershed coordination to protect lakes statewide, the Long Lake Area Association formed a committee to develop a comprehensive lake management report focused on Long Lake.
+The plan was revised in 2014, and in 2025 LLAA again convened a task force to update the report.

 Thank you to the Task Force for all your hard work:

-Sharon Natzel, Chair of the Environmental Stewardship Committee
+• Sharon Natzel – Chair, Environmental Stewardship Committee

 Executive Summary